Engineering-Research-and-Development/true-connector/README.md

 ```

-You can use following command, to convert cert and key file to p12 keysotrage file:
+You can use following command, to convert cert and key file to p12 keystorage file:

 ```
 openssl pkcs12 -export -in cert.pem -inkey privkey.key -out certificate.p12 -name "alias"